willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 These datasets provide individual-level information on the diameter at breast height (DBH) and the status (dead or alive) of more than 200 species.
 From this pool, we selected the 31 most abundant species (Table S1).
-This selection comprises nine conifer species and 21 hardwood species.
+This selection comprises 9 conifer species and 22 hardwood species.
 We ensured an even distribution of species across the shade tolerance axis, with three species classified as very intolerant, nine as intolerant, eight as intermediate, eight as tolerant, and five as very tolerant [@burns1990silvics].

+For the competition metric, we use asymmetric competition for light, meaning that each individual is affected only by neighbour individuals of larger size.
 We quantified asymmetric competition for light for a focal individual in a given plot by summing the total basal area of all individuals larger than the focal one, herein BAL.
 We further split BAL into the total density of conspecific and heterospecific individuals.
 For the climate variable, we obtained the 19 bioclimatic variables with a 10 $km^2$ (300 arcsec) resolution grid, covering the period from 1970 to 2018.